-My Story: Leadership, Callings & Deep Transformation
+My Story: Leadership, Callings & Transformation

 I grew up as a pastor's daughter, influenced by spiritual teachings and learning how to be in close community with others.
 We lived in three different states, among three different cultures, classes, and careers, from the West, to the South, to the Midwest.
 Being in a pastor's family, you become a first-hand witness to the emotions that come with serving people in all different capacities: weddings, funerals, illness, celebrations, conflict, family & relationship challenges, disaster, and rebuilding.
 I remember vividly when we lived in California during the earthquake of 1989, and our church had to become a temporary Red Cross shelter.
 We spent hours handing out emergency kits, blankets, jackets, and food, and hosted people in cots until they could get back into their homes.
-During that time, on one day in particular, I know we had nearly empty cabinets in our pantry, but a family pulled up to our house and needed help.
-My mom asked me to go see what I could find to share with the kids waiting in the car while she talked to their mom.
+During that time, there was one day in particular, when I know we had nearly empty cabinets in our pantry, but a family pulled up to our house and needed help.
+My mom asked me to go see what I could find to share with the kids while they waited in the car and she talked to their mom.
 So I grabbed a couple of packages of Saltines and headed right out and kept them company while they waited.
 This was one of the earliest experiences I had of creating a space in a moment of true need.
 My family was willing to give, even out of our own need.
 My parents knew that things would end up working out.

 Fast forward in life, I head out on my own to make my own choices, some hard and some good, navigating the roads of growing, college and career while building a family.